 Prior to 2008, the Lawrence Police Department had not been able to conduct compliance checks due to a lack of personnel resources.
 On January 31, 2008, Officers of the Lawrence Police Department conducted compliance checks at 20 establishments using underage buyers between the ages of 18 and 19 1⁄2.
 Eight of the 20 retailers (40 percent) completed sales transactions and provided alcohol to the minors.
 Between January 31, 2008 and February 8, 2008 Officers of the Lawrence Police Department conducted compliance checks at 56 establishments.
 Fifteen of the 56 retailers (26 percent) completed sales transactions and provided alcohol to the minors.
-The Lawrence Police Department plans to conduct at least seven more waves of compliance checks throughout 2008.
+The Lawrence Police Department conducted more waves of compliance checks throughout 2008.
+When the compliance checks first began in January, the rate of compliance was about 60%.
+The compliance rate of retailers saw an increase up to 87.5% in November.